 Menopause is way too challenging to navigate alone.
 Perimenopausal women need their partner there for support.
-You can traverse this new path together.
-You can join your partner on this journey of self-discovery.
-You can do the inner work and step into the next phase of your own life older and wiser than ever.
-That way, you can not only support your partner but evolve alongside her, changing and growing with her.
+We can traverse this new path together.
+We can be accompanied by our partner on this journey of self-discovery.
+We can do the inner work and step into the next phase of our own life older and wiser than ever.
+That way, our partner can not only support us but evolve alongside us, changing and growing with us.

+We are wise.
 Trust your body.
 Trust your mind.
 Trust your emotions.
 Trust your spirit.

-We are wise.

-Trust you are moving

-Towards a new way of being.
+Trust you are moving Towards a new way of being.

-Plus, women need resources and helpful advice from other women walking alongside us on this journey.
+Plus, we need resources and helpful advice from other women walking alongside us on this journey.